-This message is echoed throughout the traditional sectors of society where gender roles are rigidly dichotomized and where persons of both genders are pushed to "Man up!", "Grow a pair," and "Develop the testicular fortitude that is necessary to get things done."
+This message is echoed throughout the traditional sectors of society where gender roles are rigidly dichotomized and where persons of both genders are pushed to “Man up!,” “Grow a pair,” and “Develop the testicular fortitude necessary to get things done.”

-It's a message that depicts all of us in a "Man's World"—a world in which the thoughts and perspectives of women, children and same-gender loving persons are all subordinated to the thoughts and perspectives of the Alpha Males.
+It’s a message that depicts all of us in a ‘Man’s World’ – a world in which the perspectives of women, children and same-gender loving persons are all subjugated to the thoughts and perspectives of the Alpha Males.

-But every now and then, our established patriarchies are disturbed by the Bible.
+But our vaunted patriarchies are often disturbed by the Bible.
 In the book of Judges, Abimilech was a ruthless leader whose blind ambition to dominate the northern region of ancient Canaan caused him to massacre his brothers and incinerate the cities that opposed him.

 Upon Abimilech’s blood-thirsty assault on the town of Thebez, the townspeople sought refuge in the town’s tower.
 As Abimilech approached the tower to burn it down, a woman on the roof dropped a millstone on his head and crushed his skull.

-In order to deprive this woman of the recognition she deserved for having the courage, the ingenuity and the accuracy necessary to take down a tyrant and save her people, Abimilech thought like a man, and ordered his demise by the sword of his male armor bearer.
+In order to deprive this woman of the recognition she deserved for having the courage, the ingenuity and the accuracy necessary to take down a tyrant and save her people, Abimilech ordered his own demise by the sword of his male armor bearer.